cdaller/security_taint_propagation/README.md

 ## Eclipse setup
 The projects can be used as maven nature projects.
-Beware that the tainted-rt-1.x.jar alsways comes before the system lib (jre lib) as otherwise the java.lang.String modification will not be found!
+Beware that the tainted-rt-1.x.jar always comes before the system lib (jre lib) as otherwise the java.lang.String modification will not be found!
 Use the projects properties, "Java Build Path"/"Order and Export" to put the "JRE System Library" to the bottom.
+This needs to be done every time after "Maven/Update Project" was executed.

 Set the default jre to 1.6 (only tested with 1.6, might work with oters JREs as well).

-Do a "mvn package" first, so the modificed rt.jar will be found in eclipse.
+Do a "mvn package" first, so the modified rt.jar will be found in eclipse.

 Please note that the security_taint_extension project will not build correctly in eclipse, as it needs the modified rt.jar which it produces (hen/egg problem).
 In maven it works.
 Use maven to package.

 Add the aspect-Nature to the project: Right click on project, Configure, Convert to AspectJ Project

+If you cannot start any unit tests in eclipse after modification in the aspects, remove all Run-Configurations of the tests!

 ## License
 This project is licensed under [Apache 2.0](http://opensource.org/licenses/apache2.0)